Why Consign With Us / FAQ

 • Extensive mailing list of national and international collectors

-• Permanent on-site sale & showroom – art is displayed in a beautiful gallery setting, not a hotel
+• Permanent on-site sale & showroom – art is displayed in a beautiful gallery setting, and available for year-round viewing

 Frequently Asked Questions